alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 description: "Build a small Result type in C# and use Map/Bind/Match to compose fail-fast workflows with explicit errors (plus notes on async and API boundaries)."
 ---

-**Previously in the series**: [List is a monad (part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/)
+**Previously in the series**: [List is a monad (part 1)](https://alexyorke.github.io/2025/06/29/a-list-is-a-monad/)

 > _Note_: This post was substantially rewritten on 2025-12-21.

 In Part 1 we used List<T> to go over Map vs flatMap, then built Maybe<T> to chain optional steps.
-Now we shift focus: instead of handling multiple values or optional values, we model fallible outcomes that capture the reason for failure: Result<T, TError>.
+Now we shift focus: instead of handling multiple values or optional values, we model fallible outcomes that capture the reason for failure: Result<TSuccess, TError>.

 The Result monad allows you to represent a computation's outcome as success or failure, and to sequence computations so failures propagate until handled.